 This new animated series introduces keiki ages 3-5 to science, nature and community through the adventures of Elinor, an observant and curious bunny, along with her Animal Town friends Ari, an imaginative bat, and Olive, a perceptive elephant.

-This series aims to give children ages 4 to 7 the tools to solve problems by thinking and acting like scientists and igniting their natural curiosity.
+The program aims to give children ages 4 to 7 the tools to solve problems by thinking and acting like scientists and igniting their natural curiosity.
 At this school for budding superheroes, kids learn to master their innate powers, like flying and teleportation, while exploring science along the way.
 The series also emphasizes social-emotional concepts such as kindness, empathy and commitment to working together to solve problems.

 Follow the adventures of Xavier, his sister Yadina and friend Brad as they tackle everyday problems by doing something extraordinary: traveling back in time to learn from real-life inspirational figures like Marie Curie, Harriet Tubman and Jackie Robinson when they were young.
 Each adventure shows the connection between the skills that made these historical figures into heroes, helping children discover that they, too, have the potential to change the world.

 Feisty and resourceful 10-year-old Molly Mabray is an Alaska Native girl who takes viewers ages 4 to 8 along with her on adventures.
-With an emphasis on family and intergenerational relationships, the series is grounded in kid-relatable issues, such as meeting new people, mastering a skill and learning how technology aids in communication.
+With an emphasis on family and intergenerational relationships, the series is grounded in kid-relatable issues, such as meeting new people, mastering a skill and ways technology aids in communication.

 This animated series for preschoolers ages 2 to 4 builds on the pioneering PBS series, Mister Rogers’ Neighborhood.
 Engaging stories about the life of a preschooler are grounded in Fred Rogers’ landmark social-emotional curriculum.
 Through imagination, creativity and music, Daniel and his friends learn the key social skills necessary for school and for life.